foo123/modelview.js/manual.md

-// get/set the name of view-specific attribute (e.g "bind": "data-bind" )
-view.attribute( String name [, String att] );
+// get / set the template of the view as HTML string view.template( [String html] );